New Minister of Power begs Nigerians for prayers to succeed

-The newly-appointed Minister of Power, Saleh Mamman, has asked Nigerians to pray for him to succeed in his new role.
+Saleh Mamman asked Nigerians to pray for him to succeed in the Ministry of Power.

 Mamman was announced as the new Power Minister when President Muhammadu Buhari inaugurated his second term cabinet in Abuja on Wednesday, August 21, 2019.